 If you can swing a stick and hit a ball YOU can play Broomball!

 Snag one of the limited spots at the bottom of this page.
 Must be 16 years or older to participate.
-Registration is broken out into three time slots and everyone signs up individually.
+Registration is broken out into two time slots and everyone signs up individually.
 Please only register for one slot.
 This is the perfect activity if you are looking to meet new people, because you don’t need a team to sign up.
 If you do have a few friends you want to play on the same team with, just be sure to sign up under the same time slot.
-Teams will be introduced via email prior to February 3.
-Registration prices will increase after Jan.
-1, 2018, if spots still remain.

 The tournament will run from 11:30 a.m. until approximately 1:30 p.m. on the Penn Meadows Park ice rink.
-The game will consist of two fifteen-minute periods of running time with one minute between periods, no time outs.
+Each game will consist of two fifteen-minute periods of running time with one minute between periods, no time outs.
 Teams shall switch ends at the end of the first period.
-Games will start at 11:30 a.m., 12:15 p.m., and 1:00 p.m.
-A total of six teams will participate in the tournament, each only playing once against one opponent.
-The winner of the tournament will be the team with the most number of goals.
+Games will start at 11:30 a.m. and 12:15 p.m., with a championship game taking place at 1:00 p.m.
+The winner of each game will be the team with the most number of goals.
 If teams are tied, a shootout will take place.
+Players on the team who win the championship will each take home a Beat the Bitter Broomball Champion medal (pictured below).

 Most equipment will be provided (pads, balls, sticks) but players must wear clean athletic shoes and bring gloves and a bike helmet.
 Participants will be asked to arrive at least 30 minutes before their game time for rules and equipment instruction.